 Religion in Southeast Asia Unit

 The Religion in Southeast Asia Program Unit at the American Academy of Religion invites proposals for individual papers, paper sessions, and roundtables.
-For those interested in proposing organized paper sessions, we would encourage you to consider a 90-minute session with pre-circulated papers.
-(This can be indicated in your panel proposal.)
+For those interested in proposing organized paper sessions, we would encourage you to consider a 90-minute session.

 We invite proposals on all topics.
-Here are some topics generated at our 2022 buisiness meeting:
+Here are some topics generated at our 2023 business meeting:

 Statement of Purpose